ngshaohui/webdev/week04 - js and js libraries/javascript.md

 ## Usage of `this`

-This course shall avoid the use of `this` as much as possible since OOP is still being taught.
+This module shall avoid the use of `this` as much as possible since OOP is still being taught.

 ## Nested objects